 - 8.1 Internal Audit has direct access to senior management, the Audit and Governance Committee, the Chief Executive and the Chair of the Audit and Governance Committee.
-The Director of Resources as S151 Officer and the Audit and Governance Committee will jointly agree the level of Internal Audit resource to be deployed at the Council.
+The S151 Officer will advise the Audit and Governance Committee in relation to the required level of Internal Audit resource required in order for the Committee to make an informed decision in such matters.
 The Chief Internal Auditor will communicate and interact directly with senior management and the Audit and Governance Committee, including between meetings as appropriate.
 Outside of formal senior management meetings and meetings of the Audit and Governance Committee, the Chief Internal Auditor will have unrestricted access to the Chief Executive and to the Chair of the Audit and Governance Committee. - 8.2 For the purposes of the Internal Audit activity, the following groups are defined: